 10 Best Places to Live for Escaping World Conflict.
 Where would you be the safest if World War 3 broke out tomorrow?

 Perhaps it’s a grim subject, but safety and distance from world conflict can be a motivating factor in your choice to expatriate.
 At the very least, conflict around the world can weigh heavy on the soul, and it’s nice to know there are some places still left in the world where you might be left in peace.
 Thus, we’ve assembled a list of the 10 best places to live if you want to escape world conflict.
 10.

-The Uber-Luxurious Ubud Hanging Gardens, Bali With a backdrop of emerald green terraced rice-fields and the tumbling waters of the Ayung flowing below, Ubud Hanging Gardens is set at the heart of Bali.
+The uber-luxurious Ubud Hanging Gardens, Bali With a backdrop of emerald green terraced rice-fields and the tumbling waters of the Ayung flowing below, Ubud Hanging Gardens is set at the heart of Bali.

 The hotel is only 20 minutes from the centre of Ubud, accessed by a complimentary scheduled shuttle bus service.
 The airport and Ubud Hanging Garden’s sister hotel and recently refurbished Jimbaran Puri Bali are 90 minutes away by car.
 A 15 minute helicopter transfer to Denpasar Airport can also be arranged.
 Perched adjacent to steep rice terraces with sweeping views across the Ayung river gorge to the ancient Pura Penataran Dalem Segara temple on the opposite hillside, Ubud Hanging Gardens has 38 villas, which are all constructed in contemporary Balinese style on gravity defying wooden pillars with thatched alang-alang roofs.
 About Assif Majid Assif is a freelance British journalist who spends his time between Leeds, Manchester and London.
 Assif is the current editor of Adelto Magazine.
 Australia's Pretty Beach House.